Frequently Asked Questions (FAQs) -

 How will a registrant that is ready to renew their current registration know their fee?

-DDTC will send a written notification of the fee to be paid at least 60 days prior to the expiration date of the current registration.
-This notification will be addressed to the senior officer and address on the current registration unless a material change has been submitted per ITAR 122.4.
+DDTC will send an email notification of the fee to be paid at least 60 days prior to the expiration date of the current registration.
+This notification will be delivered using the email address provided under Electronic Correspondence on the current registration unless a material change has been submitted per ITAR 122.4.
+It is recommended that the registrant create a calendar reminder for the upcoming registration expiration date.

 What if the registrant does not receive a notification?

 If a renewal notification is not received, contact the DDTC Response Team at 202-663-1282 or by email at DDTCResponseTeam@state.gov.
-The company is responsible to ensure renewal fees are received prior to the registration expiration date.
+The registrant is responsible to ensure fees and renewal submissions are received at least 30 day prior to the registration expiration date.
+It is recommended that the registrant create a calendar reminder for the upcoming registration expiration date.

 What is the registration fee for non-profit organizations?

 Registrants who are wholly exempt from income taxation pursuant to 26 U.S.C.
-501(c)(3) may be reduced to the first tier registration fee of $2,250 provided proof of such status (i.e., IRS certification form) is submitted with their registration package.
+501(c)(3) may pay the reduced first tier registration fee of $2,250.
+Registrants must provide proof of such status (i.e., IRS certification form) and submit with their registration package.
 The IRS certification must apply to all entities/affiliates listed in the registration submission.

 Can the fee calculation be disputed?

-If a registrant believes an error has been made in calculating its fee, the registrant may submit a written request explaining the basis for the challenge to the attention of Ms. Lisa V. Aguirre, Director, Office of Defense Trade Controls Compliance.
+If a registrant believes an error has been made in calculating its fee, the registrant may submit a written request explaining the basis for the challenge to the attention of the current Director of the Office of Defense Trade Controls Compliance.
 If the registrant's registration is set to expire within 30 days or less, registrants should submit the challenge to DDTC with a completed renewal registration submission with a fee of $2,250 to ensure registration does not expire while their inquiry is being resolved.

 Does a registrant's fee calculation change if their registration package is determined to be incomplete and returned?